 - Trust and open communication.
 Make sure there's a mutual feeling of trust and you have the ability to have open communication.

 - Actively listens.
-It's important that your personal doctor listens to you, asks about your symptoms and answers your questions.
+It's important that your primary care provider listens to you, asks about your symptoms and answers your questions.

 - Helps you understand.
-The doctor should be able to explain a diagnosis and treatment options in a way you can understand.
+The provider should be able to explain a diagnosis and treatment options in a way you can understand.

 - Involves you.
-A good primary physician keeps you involved in your health and values your opinion on treatment options.
+A good primary care provider or primary care doctor keeps you involved in your health and values your opinion on treatment options.

 If you're a Wellmark member, log in or register for myWellmark Secure Site to make sure the doctor and facility you are considering is in your health plan network.
 With myWellmark you can also:

-- Check quality scores and reviews of providers with locations closest to you.
+- Check quality scores and reviews of health care providers with locations closest to you.

 - Know what your visits will cost before you go.

 myWellmark is your once-stop source for personalized health care information.
 If you haven’t registered yet, it’s easy.
 All you need is your Wellmark ID card and a personal email address.